 The lemongrass paste has a nice aroma and adds a nice layer of flavour.
 Coconut milk adds the creamy element to the dish, while the pineapple adds sweetness and balances out the kick from the chili.
 Basil adds freshness and ties everything together.

-Authentic Creamy Pineapple Soup is an easy one pot dinner that you can make any night of the week.
+Cambodian Pineapple Soup is an easy one-pot dinner that you can make any night of the week.
 Next time you want to impress your dinner guests, serve some delicious Cambodian food made right in your kitchen.